kimmelsg/actionmailbox-imap/README.md

 Update the `config/imap.yml` that was generated to include server and credentials information and a `ingress_mailbox`.

-Run or schedule `rails action_mailbox:ingress:imap` to run at a selected interval.
+Run or schedule `rails action_mailbox:ingress:imap URL="http://localhost/rails/action_mailbox/inbound_email" INGRESS_PASSWORD="YourIngressPassword"` to run at a selected interval.

+The command behaves much like that of the other `action_mailbox:ingress:...` commands in that it relays the message the same way.
+Although messages should be piped to the other ingress commands and `rails action_mailbox:ingress:imap ...` needs to be scheduled appropriately.

 ## Installation
 Add this line to your application's Gemfile: